GOVIS 2023 Digital Resilience

 Programme

-GOVIS 2023 is a one day conference and will be a mixture of keynote speakers, panels, and streamed presentations.
+GOVIS 2023 Digital Resilience was a one day conference and contained a mixture of keynote speakers, panels, and streamed presentations.

 Mike Jagusch